Vir-Multiplicis/ai-frameworks/ELT-Companion/ELT-Companionv3.md

 - CM: “run CM” / “cleaning pass” — also runs CVR
 - CVR: “run CVR” / “check the Safety Triangle” / “how has this been going”
-- Step out: “pure Claude mode”
+- Step out: “unmodified base-model mode”

 The Safety Triangle has no off switch.